Katharine Hepburn: Professional expansion (1950–1952)

-Spinsters and Shakespeare (1953–1962)
+Mid-career and Shakespeare (1953–1962)

 Pat and Mike was the last film Hepburn completed on her MGM contract, making her free to select her own projects.
 She spent two years resting and traveling, before committing to David Lean's romantic drama Summertime (1955).
-The movie was filmed in Venice, with Hepburn playing a lonely spinster who has a passionate love affair.
+The movie was filmed in Venice, with Hepburn playing an unmarried woman who has a passionate love affair.
 She described it as "a very emotional part" and found it fascinating to work with Lean.
 At her own insistence, Hepburn performed a fall into a canal and developed a chronic eye infection as a result.
 The role earned her another Academy Award nomination and has been cited as some of her finest work.
 Lean later said it was his personal favorite of the films he made, and Hepburn his favorite actress.
 The following year, Hepburn spent six months touring Australia with the Old Vic theatre company, playing Portia in The Merchant of Venice, Kate in The Taming of the Shrew, and Isabella in Measure for Measure.
 The tour was successful and Hepburn earned significant plaudits for the effort.

 Hepburn received an Academy Award nomination for the second year running for her work opposite Burt Lancaster in The Rainmaker (1956).
-Again she played a lonely woman empowered by a love affair, and it became apparent that Hepburn had found a niche in playing "love-starved spinsters" that critics and audiences enjoyed.
+Again she played a lonely woman empowered by a love affair, and it became apparent that Hepburn had found a niche in playing mature, unmarried women.
 Hepburn said of playing such roles, "With Lizzie Curry [The Rainmaker] and Jane Hudson [Summertime] and Rosie Sayer [The African Queen]—I was playing me.
 It wasn't difficult for me to play those women, because I'm the maiden aunt."
-Less success that year came from The Iron Petticoat (1956), a reworking of the classic comedy Ninotchka, with Bob Hope.
-Hepburn played a cold-hearted Soviet pilot, a performance Bosley Crowther called "horrible".
-It was a critical and commercial failure, and Hepburn considered it the worst film on her resume.
+Less success that year came from The Iron Petticoat (1956), a reworking of the classic Greta Garbo comedy Ninotchka.
+Starring opposite Bob Hope, Hepburn played a cold-hearted Soviet pilot, in a performance Bosley Crowther called "horrible".
+The film was a critical and commercial failure, and Hepburn considered it the worst movie of her career.